 Growing your tree is pretty low maintenance.
 It has some preferences but nothing that will take up much time.
 If you want fruit sooner buy a young tree rather than seeds.

 Growing Dwarf Orange Trees from Seeds

-Trees that Grow from seeds will take about 3 years before you have fruit to eat.
+Trees that Grow from seeds will take about three years before you have fruit to eat so patience is key.
 No matter where your tree is, it likes sun.
 So plant it outside, in a container, or inside near a window with the maximum amount of sun exposure.
 Then keep the soil moist, well drained, and fertilize regularly.
 With these steps you will have homegrown fruit which is always tastier than store bought.

 Propagating your Dwarf Orange Tree

 Once you have a thriving tree if you want more, propagate it from softwood cuttings rather than seeds.
 What are softwood cuttings?
 They come from branches that are not brand new or too old and dried out.
 You can tell if a branch is a good candidate to cut from when they snap if you bend them.
 New ones just bend and ones that are too old are brittle.
 Once you find the right aged branches and cut them take the lowest set of leaves off.
 Then plant in a small pot with potting soil & fertilizer.
 Place the pot in a sunny window.
 If you attempt to grow more trees from your own seeds you will probably not get any fruit.

 To propagate your dwarf orange tree, use softwood cuttings from non-new, non-dried-out branches.
 Remove the lower leaves, plant in a pot with potting soil and fertilizer, and keep in a sunny window.
 Propagating from seeds may not produce fruit.